syncfusion-content/angular-docs/angular/Diagram/Automatic-Layout.md

 ## Organizational Chart

 An **organizational chart** is a Diagram that displays the structure of an organization and relationships.
-To create an organizational chart, `layout.type` should be set as `organizationalchart`.
+To create an organizational chart, `layout.type` should be set as `ej.datavisualization.Diagram.LayoutTypes.OrganizationalChart`.
 The following code example illustrates how to create an organizational chart.

 {% highlight javascript %}